 Are soundbars worth the extra money?

-A good soundbar can be an investment if you’re already blowing your budget on the latest TV.
-If you’re set up is in a rather small room, then it’s probably not worth buying a more expensive soundbar.
-However, if you’ve got a bigger space, and the viewing distance between you and TV is wide enough, a soundbar can really take your audio experience to the next level.
+Yes. a good soundbar can be an investment if you’re already blowing your budget on the latest TV.
+If your set-up is in a rather small room, then it’s probably not worth buying a more expensive soundbar.
+However, if you’ve got a bigger space, and the viewing distance between you and the TV is wide enough, a soundbar can really take your audio experience to the next level.

 What is the best soundbar to buy?

-The best soundbars you can buy right now are the Sennheiser Ambeo Soundbar, the Samsung Q950A, and the Sonos Arc.
+The best soundbars you can buy are the Sennheiser Ambeo Soundbar, the Samsung Q950A, and the Sonos Arc.
 All three will give you a great Dolby Atmos experience, at a price.